Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveModel/README.md

 InternalWaveModel
 ==============

-The InternalWaveModel class creates linear internal wave model for user specified stratification.
+The InternalWaveModel class is a linear rotating Boussinesq model with arbitrary stratification.
+This system consists of geostrophic motions and interia-gravity waves.

+This model has several significant features.

+1. The internal waves can be initialized with Garrett-Munk spectrum, consistent for bounded domains and arbitrary stratification.
+2. The model can be initialized from variables (u,v,rho), and thus performs a wave-vortex decomposition following the methodology in [Early, Lelong and Sundermeyer, 2021 JFM](https://arxiv.org/abs/2002.06267).

-If you use these classes, please cite the following paper,
+If you use these classes, please cite the JFM paper.
-- J. Early.
-Linear internal wave model, Ocean Modelling, in prep

 ### Table of contents
 1. [Quick Start](#quick-start)